 - Genuine learning requires some independent, unguided learning opportunities.

 - All learners learn differently and at different paces.

-- Feedback on the homework is an essential ingredient for learning.
-(Note: assigning a grade does not constitute “feedback.”)
+- Feedback on homework is an essential ingredient for learning.
+(Note: assigning a grade does not constitute “Feedback.”)

 - Students must be provided an opportunity to incorporate the feedback for learning to occur.